A Journey Through Color – Coloratti Ashley Karyl

-The demands on delivering perfectly retouched images with excellent color suddenly became the key priority, so I invested in my knowledge of color management as the only practical means to ensure success of those goals.
+The demands on delivering perfectly retouched images with excellent color suddenly became the key priority.
+That is why I invested in my knowledge of color management, as the only practical means to ensure success of those goals.

 A key breakthrough came from using the X-Rite ColorChecker Passport to shoot a custom white balance.
-It can also create camera profiles to ensure clean neutral color that respects the correct relative balance between colors under specific lighting conditions, which cannot be achieved by standard profiles found in software like Lightroom.
+It can also create camera profiles to ensure clean neutral color that respects the correct relative balance between colors under specific lighting conditions,.
+This cannot be achieved by standard profiles found in software like Lightroom.

-At a certain point, I became frustrated by the amount of wildly inaccurate or highly technical information about color management and it was clear that nearly everybody was struggling, so I felt it was long overdue for somebody to write a book that explained everything in clear practical terms, which eventually led to the release of Colour Management Pro not long ago.
+At a certain point, I became frustrated by the amount of wildly inaccurate or highly technical information about color management.
+It was clear that nearly everybody was struggling, so I felt it was long overdue for somebody to write a book that explained everything in clear practical terms, which eventually led to the release of Colour Management Pro not long ago.

-Recently, I started giving talks about color management to photography students at colleges and universities, which is a great opportunity to help the next generation of photographers produce consistently excellent color from day one of their careers.
+Recently, I started giving talks about color management to photography students at colleges and universities.
+This is a great opportunity to help the next generation of photographers produce consistently excellent color from day one of their careers.

 When helping others to learn about color management, I feel it’s important to explain the process in relation to real world situations.
 My emphasis is on maintaining control at every stage, to guarantee consistency and cut down dramatically on lost time and costs in post production.

 It comes as a real revelation to most people when they learn how easy color management can be if they follow some basic good practices, like setting a custom white balance and calibrating the display.
 At long last they can regularly produce the colors they want, while saving time and money.